-NYU School of Medicine’s High Throughput Biology Laboratory is a shared resource dedicated to aiding researchers in the innovative development, optimization, screening, and imaging of mid- and high throughput assays.
+NYU Langone’s High Throughput Biology Laboratory is a shared resource dedicated to aiding researchers in the innovative development, optimization, screening, and imaging of mid- and high throughput assays.

 We support researchers by providing high throughput and high content screening services and equipment.
 These include the latest in automated liquid handling, imaging technologies, and multimode plate readers.
 In addition, we deliver logistical, technical, and bioinformatics support in the performance and interpretation of your experiments.

 - whole genome and custom small interfering RNA (siRNA) and microRNA (miRNA) human and mouse libraries

 - automated liquid dispensing starting at 0.1 µl and microplate washing